ebel-magnin/circle-of-fifths/README.md

 ![C Major Scale](images/c-major-scale.png)

 Explantion.
 The third note (scale degree) of the D-major scale is F♯.
 As the C-major scale does not have any sharps or flats, F♯ becomes F which is a minor third making the chord Dm.
 Another way to look at it is as follows.
-The D-minor scale is the natural minor of F-major: F G A B♭ C D E F. The D in this scale is the 6st note or scale degree.
+The D-minor scale is the relative minor of F-major: F G A B♭ C D E F. The D in this scale is the 6st note or scale degree.
 Starting from D the D-minor scale is: D E F G A B♭ C D. The F is a minor third making the chord (D F A) a D minor.
 The same logic applies to the Em and Am scale chords of the C-major scale.
 The odd one out is Bdim.
-This chord has a minor third and minor fifth, making the chord dimished.
+This chord has a minor third and diminished fifth, making the chord diminished.

 ### 4.2.3 render-svg.js